fkooman/php-otp-verifier/README.md

 # What

-This is a library that includes HOTP and TOTP verification and protection against replay and brute force attacks.
+This is a library that includes TOTP verification and protection against replay and brute force attacks.
+In the future HOTP may be supported as well.

 # Why